dominodatalab/LLM-Workshop/admin/admin_readme.md

 ## Compute Environment (updated for 5.10)
 Templates in 5.10 can have an environment as a dependency, they are linked by *templateName* and *created* in case you want to switch it out.
-Set *com.cerebro.domino.workbench.project.UnreleasedEnvironmentTemplate* to the following:
+Set *com.cerebro.domino.workbench.project.environmentTemplatesRaw* to the following:
 ```json
 [
     {